NightWhistler/workstation-puppet/README.md

  3. Download and unzip this project

- 4. Run puppet.sh to install Puppet 4 on the machine
+ 4. Run puppet7.sh to install Puppet 7 on the machine (or matching scripts for older versions)

  5. Run provision.sh to actually install all the tools and packages I need.
     This is a seperate step from 2, since this can also be run to update a machine.